AmandaCIdev/full-stack-capstone/README.md

 - [Pop. ai] (https://www.popai.ai) - Help me write the readme overview
 - [Stack Overflow] (https://stackoverflow.com) - Crispy Forms instructions help
 - [Django Summernote Docs] (https://github.com/summernote/django-summernote) - Instructional Documentation help
-- [ChatGPT] (https://chat.openai.com) - Answering my many questions
+- [ChatGPT] (https://chat.openai.com) - Providing guidance whenever I encountered code I did not grasp.
 - [DALL-E 3](https://openai.com/dall-e-3) - Created all my ideas via text and translated them into an image

 ## Media
 - The icon in the footer were taken from Font Awesome.
 - The fonts used were imported from Google Fonts.
-- My favicon were created by DALL-E 3.
-- My images were all created by DALL-E 3.
+- My images including favicon were all created by DALL-E 3.

 ## Acknowledgments
 - I am grateful to my mentor for providing valuable feedback.
 - Coding coach Kevin, for his very helpful SME videos.
-- I am grateful to my colleague Tom, who spent his time helping me fix my bugs.
+- Thank you to members of my cohort and cohort facilitator for their continued support throughtout this course.